 Our ICT Strategy will continue to provide a clear standards framework to maximise the return on investment in technology.
-The IT Service will work with services to exploit technology, remove duplication of data entry and storage, integrate IT solutions and streamline processes.
+The IT Service will work with services to exploit technology, remove duplication of data entry and storage, integrate IT solutions and streamline processes, and facilitate the Council becoming Digital by Default.
 This will ensure that ICT facilitates improvement in the services we provide to people who live and work in Pendle.
 We have met the requirements of the Code of Connection and, with our strategic partner Liberata, we have attained IT security principles of ISO 27001.
 The IT Usage policies raise the awareness of data security with all IT users.
 These policies will be reviewed as required to provide awareness of the broader aspects of data security and to ensure that we are compliant with the relevant legal obligations.